bduffany/deskr/README.md

 - The example YAML file is so _WELL DOCUMENTED_ that I can afford to be lazy enough to NOT have to add more documentation in this STUPID README FILE THAT YOU HAVE SPENT WAY TOO LONG READING
+  - DANGIT Brandon the goal was to SAVE my freaking time, not waste it
 - Run `./deskr create-shortcut path/to/your/config/file`

 ## A BUNCH OF EMOJIS (AS PROOF THAT THIS SOFTWARE WAS WRITTEN IN 2020)